-April 20, 2015
+May 1, 2015

 This report documents the existence of blighted and substandard conditions for an area in Scottsbluff, Nebraska (the "Study Area") located on the southeast corner of HWY 71 and 42nd Street.
-This Study Area includes single family residences, commercial buildings and several undeveloped lots.
+This Study Area includes single family residences, commercial buildings, several undeveloped lots and abutting street rights of way.
 This study is intended to review the Study Area for eligibility (as blighted and substandard) pursuant to Section 18-2103 of Nebraska Revised Statutes, as contained in the Nebraska Community Development Law (the "Act").
 The Adler Tracts Subdivision is included in this Study Area, as the condition of both its buildings and infrastructure significantly contribute to the blighted and substandard conditions of the specific area within the City of Scottsbluff (the "City") that is proposed for the blighted and substandard designation.
 This discussed in more detail below.